 URL Tracking is the process of adding unique parameters to your destination URLs to better measure how effective specific campaigns are with respect to organic vs. paid marketing.

 URL Tracking in Sprout Social makes it seamless to append tracking data to the links you post from Sprout so that you can easily identify your social traffic in Google Analytics.
 Define campaigns upfront and let Sprout automatically generate the relevant URL parameters, instead of requiring your team to use an additional tool like Google’s URL Builder to generate rich destination URLs each time.
-It is available on our Enterprise plan.
+This functionality is available on our Enterprise plan.